How to watch today's Texans vs Browns NFL Wild Card game: Livestream, TV coverage, kickoff time & radio station | Goal.com US

 |Location

-How to watch Texans vs Browns on TV & stream live online
+How to watch Chiefs vs Dolphins on TV & stream live online

-The Houston Texans vs. Cleveland Browns game will be broadcast live on NBC.
-If you don't have cable TV, the best way to live stream the Texans vs. Browns game is through Fubo.
-The sports-focused cord-cutting service carries broadcast networks in most markets.
+NBC's Peacock streaming service is the only place to watch the Miami Dolphins face Kansas City in an AFC Wild Card showdown.
+For the very first time, a NFL playoff game will be broadcast live exclusively on a streaming service, and this playoff game will not be on a TV channel - cable or otherwise.

+Fans in the Miami market can watch on WTVJ NBC 6, while fans in the Kansas City market can watch on KSHB NBC 41.
+If you've already cut the cord, our recommendation to watch the game is Fubo.

 Watch

-Listen live as the Texans take on the Browns at NRG Stadium in Houston.
+Listen live as the Chiefs take on the Dolphins at GEHA Field at Arrowhead Stadium in Kansas City.

 Listen Live